What you see: Yellowing arugula leaves.

 Thus we’re left with yellowing leaves.
 The process, called senescence, is what you see on fall trees—except that the leaf deliberately sends nutrients back into the rest of the tree before it naturally falls off.

-“Senescence is self-programmed cell death,” said Jim Monaghan, Director of the Fresh Produce Research Centre at Harper Adams University.
+“Senescence is self-programmed cell death,” Monaghan said.
 “It’s meant to break down and recirculate to the rest of the plant.”

 Yellow arugula is safe, but ideally you’ll eat it while it’s still green